Using GNU Screen to Manage Persistent Terminal Sessions

 GNU Screen is a tool which works with a terminal session to allow users to resume a session after they have disconnected.
 Screen prevents a session from “timing out” or disconnecting SSH connections or local terminal emulators.
 A single Screen session has the ability to host multiple sessions or “windows.”
 Screen may be used for a variety of tasks such as maintaining persistent IRC sessions and multitasking in a terminal environment.

-Screen runs on any Unix/Linux environment (such as your Linode) and Mac OS X. Before installing and using Screen, it is recommended that you review the Getting Started Guide.
-In addition, if you are unfamiliar with using a terminal environment, you will want to review the Using the Terminal Guide.
+Screen runs on any Unix/Linux environment (such as your Linode) and Mac OS X. Before installing and using Screen, it is recommended that you review the Setting Up and Securing a Compute Instance .
+In addition, if you are unfamiliar with using a terminal environment, you will want to review the Using the Terminal Guide .

 Installing GNU Screen